-By Ben Agadaga
+By Dr Ben Agadaga Phd.

 Every year, when there is a flood alert, the government spends millions clearing waterways within Yenagoa Metropolis, Bayelsa State, Nigeria.